mathjax/MathJax-docs/start.rst

 the server log files for any errors that pertain to the MathJax installation; this may help locate problems in the permission or locations of files.

+For more details (such as version control access) see `the installation instructions <installation>`.

 Configuring your copy of MathJax